A COLLECTION OF ODDS & ENDS FROM AROUND THE TRACK.

-Cleanup is almost complete after the end of a demolition derby at Florida City.
+Cleanup is underway after a demolition derby at Florida City.
 The stands have emptied as this was the last event for the evening.
 Ed Bowling, the mini-stock hot shoe, was the driver of this car.

 Photo by Ed Oberlies c.
 1972

 The kids took over during intermission for a one lap race in their "man-powered modifieds".
-A fresh "engine" was waiting on the back-straight, and took over after a perilous, full-speed engine change.
-Your humble correspondent drove #16 tonight, and if memory serves correctly, the engine was Donnie Allison's son.
-He is one of the principles of 600 Racing, original manufacturer of the Legend Cars.
+A fresh "engine" was waiting on the back-straight, and took over after a perilous, full-speed "engine" change.
+Your humble correspondent drove #16 tonight, and if memory serves correctly, the engine was Jeff Leserra; a life-long racer and friend.
 We finished 4'th!

 (Photo by Ed Oberlies May 12, 1973)